cocos-creator/docs-3d-deprecated/en/material-system/pass-parameter-list.md

 After an effect with migrations is successfully compiled, all the dependent material assets will be immediately updated,<br>
 new property will be automatically migrated/generated from existing data using specified rules.<br>

-> **Note**: Please do remember to backup your project before doing any migration attemps!
+> **Note**: Please remember to backup your project before doing any migration attemps!

 For a existing effect, declares the following migration rules:
 ```yaml